eagely/htl-shield-library/README.md

 ## How to add library to your project:

-### Download the library, unzip it, put the folder "htl-shield-library in PlatformIOProject/lib and add these lines to your code
+### Download the library, unzip it, put the folder "htl-shield-library" in PlatformIOProject/lib and add these lines to your code
 ### platformio.ini
 ```
 lib_deps =